jeanvalentin/jeanvalentin.github.io/pages/mdx/nextjs-cpanel.md

 Hit "Create".
 Your application is now set up.

 Hit "Run NPM Install".
 Navigate to your URL.
 Congratulations, your app is live.

+## "Drawbacks"

+You now have a custom server.
+As mentioned in the Next.js documentation linked earlier, it has a few drawbacks, one of them being that you cannot deploy your application on Vercel.
+But wait, this does not matter at all.
+You are reading these lines because you are deploying your application on a cPanel provider anyway, i.e., not on Vercel.
+You will also pass on edge functions and automatic static optimization, at least those provided by Vercel.
+But again, you are using cPanel, so you know that already.

+Now the good news.
+"Custom server" means "you can do whatever you want with your server", something that would be off limits had you deployed your app on Vercel, so go all in.
+Add middleware, set custom routes, use RabbitMQ, replace all the API, you name it.
+Yes, you read that right, your regional €5 web hoster provides more flexibility than Vercel, so take advantage of it.
+Terms and conditions apply, probably.